 Adri screams (off) Here is that scoundrel!
 Here, take this!

 Manorama screams (off) Youll be torn to bits by dogs!
 Youll be torn to bits by dogs!

-Go!
-Go into the
+the pistol away) Go!
+Go in to the

 Shampa (lifts her face, hand on her heart, heaves a sigh) Peace at long last!